 Human trafficking is one of the most heinous crimes that ICE investigates.
 In its worst manifestation, human trafficking is akin to modern-day slavery.
 Victims pay to be illegally transported into the United States only to find themselves in the thrall of traffickers.
-They are forced into prostitution, involuntary labor and other forms of servitude to repay debts – often entry in the United States.
+They are forced into prostitution, involuntary labor and other forms of servitude to repay debts – often incurred during entry into the United States.
 In certain cases, the victims are mere children.
 They find themselves surrounded by an unfamiliar culture and language without identification documents, fearing for their lives and the lives of their families.

 ICE is serious about ending human trafficking.